ABHAY-100/evnt/Readme.md

 ## Conclusion

-**evnt.** is dedicated to revolutionizing the event management process for college organizations by automating essential tasks.
+**evnt.** is dedicated to revolutionizing the event management process for organizations or individuals by automating essential tasks.
 Our tool empowers event organizers to concentrate on creating impactful and memorable events while minimizing administrative challenges.

 <br/>